Search Arena: Analyzing Search-Augmented LLMs: Preference Analyses in Search

 \subsection{Citation Features}

-Citations are central to the trustworthiness of web-grounded outputs in search-enabled scenarios and are a unique feature in Search Arena compared to the prior Text Arena \cite{chiang2024chatbot,zhao2024wildchat}.
-Therefore, we further examine how these factors influence user preference along three dimensions: number of cited sources, types of cited sources, and attribution of inline citations to the generated content.
+Citations are central to the trustworthiness of web-grounded outputs in search-enabled scenarios and a unique feature of Search Arena compared to Text Arena \citep{chiang2024chatbot}.
+Therefore, we further examine how these factors influence user preference along three dimensions: number of cited sources, types of cited sources, and attribution of inline citations.

 \textbf{Number of Cited Sources.} We find a positive and statistically significant coefficient for the number of citations ($\beta_{\text{citations}} = 0.209$), indicating that users favor responses with more references.
 The positive association between model score and response length is shown in \autoref{fig:scores-vs-len-citations} (Right).
 Furthermore, we observe that reasoning models cite fewer sources than non-reasoning models with similar configurations, consistent with our earlier observation that reasoning models filter irrelevant content.
 Unsurprisingly, models with high search context size end up citing more sources in their final response.
 Additionally, \autoref{fig:length-num-citations-intent} (Right) shows the distribution of citation counts across prompt intent categories.
 Notably, responses to \textit{Factual Lookup} prompts contain fewer citations (5.7 on average), compared to \textit{Recommendation} (6.9 citations on average) and \textit{Info Synthesis} (6.8 citations on average) prompts, due to the broader web coverage needed for the latter.